sikkatech/spec/rfc/004-abci++.md

 This memory model conversion is typically considered negligible, as delay here is measured on the order of microseconds at most, whereas we face milisecond delays due to cryptography and network overheads.
 Thus we ignore the overhead in the case of linked libraries.

-In the case where the consensus engine and the application are ran out of process, delays can easily become on the order of miliseconds, thus its important to consider whats happening here.
+In the case where the consensus engine and the application are ran out of process, delays can easily become on the order of miliseconds based upon the data sent, thus its important to consider whats happening here.
 We go through this phase by phase.

 ##### Prepare proposal IPC overhead

-This requires a round of block communication
+This requires a round of IPC communication, where both directions are quite large.
+Namely the proposer communicating an entire block to the application.
+However, this can be mitigated by splitting up `PrepareProposal` into two distinct, async methods, one for the block IPC communication, and one for the Header IPC communication.

+Then for chains where the block data does not depend on the header data, the block data IPC communication can proceed in parallel to the prior block's voting phase.
+(As a node can know whether or not its the leader in the next round)

+Furthermore, this IPC communication is expected to be quite low relative to the amount of p2p gossip time it takes to send the block data around the network, so this is perhaps a premature concern until more sophisticated block gossip protocols are implemented.
+##### Process Proposal IPC overhead

+This phase changes the amount of time available for the consensus engine to deliver a block's data to the state machine.
+Before, the block data for block N would be delivered to the state machine upon receiving a commit for block N and then be executed.
+The state machine would respond after executing the txs and before prevoting.
+The time for block delivery from the consensus engine to the state machine after this change is the time of receiving block proposal N to the to time precommit on proposal N. It is expected that this difference is unimportant in practice, as this time is in parallel to one round of p2p communication for prevoting, which is expected to be significantly less than the time for the consensus engine to deliver a block to the state machine.

+##### Vote Extension IPC overhead

+This has a small amount of data, but does incur an IPC round trip delay.
+This IPC round trip delay is not expected to be large.
 ## Status

 Proposed